 People don’t have to take Xanax illegally to become addicted to the drug.
 Even when it has been prescribed for people, they can still develop a dependence on it.
 When the addiction begins, it starts with tolerance.

-As someone takes Xanax on a regular basis, the effects aren’t as strong after a certain amount of time has passed.
+As someone takes Xanax on a regular basis, the effects aren’t as strong as when they first began.
 Tolerance to the drug begins at this point, and the user needs to increase Xanax consumption to continue to feel the desired effects.
 At this time, the person’s anxiety symptoms may be coming back, and this is a great motivator to increase the dose of Xanax.
-At the same time, the user’s brain is dependent upon the drug, so the user needs to continue to take it, even if the prescription has run out.
+At the same time, the user’s brain is dependent upon the drug, so the user needs to continue to take it.

 You can also be psychologically addicted to Xanax.
 With a psychological addiction, you are thinking about Xanax all of the time.
 With your mind on procuring Xanax, it can be impossible to begin the detoxification and healing processes.